 ICCS investigates the ways in which young people are prepared to undertake their roles as citizens in a world where contexts of democracy and civic participation continue to change.
-The study was first implement in 2009 with a follow-up cycle in 2016 and one in progress for 2022.
+The study was first implemented in 2009 with a follow-up cycle in 2016 and one in progress for 2022.

 ICCS reports on students’ knowledge and understanding of concepts and issues related to civics and citizenship, as well as their beliefs, attitudes, and behaviors with respect to this domain.
 In addition, ICCS collects rich contextual data on the organization and content of civic and citizenship education in the curriculum, teacher qualifications and experiences, teaching practices, school environment and climate, and home and community support.